filecash/filecash-docs/docs/mine/mining-architectures.md

 ---
 title: 'Mining architectures'
-description: 'Filecoin allows anyone to setup a mining operation to participate in a global, distributed storage market.'
+description: 'Filecash allows anyone to setup a mining operation to participate in a global, distributed storage market.'
 breadcrumb: 'Mining architectures'
 ---